KylianSchmidt/aido/README.md

     - [ ] Open the API to the user for spawning the containers (e.g. CLI commands)

  - Reconstruction
-    - [ ] Start a Task with GPU support
+    - [x] Start a Task with GPU support
     - [x] Start a Reconstruction Task for each simulated geometry (link using requires()?)
     - [x] Read the corresponding output parameters of the simulation
     - [x] Write to file the output of the reconstruction (same location as simulation)
+    - [ ] Merge the output of the simulation into np.ndarray
+    - [ ] API using pd.Series or named arrays such as {"name": np.ndarray}

  - Optimization
     - [-] Read the outputs of the reconstruction and build an array for the training